Asthma

-Asthma is a common long-term inflammatory disease of the bronchioles of the lungs.
-It is characterized by variable and recurring symptoms, reversible airflow obstruction, and easily triggered bronchospasms.
+Asthma is a common long-term inflammatory disease of the airways.
+It is characterized by variable and recurring symptoms and reduced lung function.
 Symptoms include episodes of wheezing, coughing, chest tightness, and shortness of breath.
-A sudden worsening of asthma symptoms sometimes called an 'asthma attack' or an 'asthma exacerbation' can occur when allergens, pollen, dust, or other particles, are inhaled into the lungs, causing the bronchioles to constrict and produce mucus, which then restricts oxygen flow to the alveoli.
+A sudden worsening of asthma symptoms sometimes called an asthma attack or an asthma exacerbation can occur when allergens, pollen, dust, or other particles are inhaled into the lungs, causing the bronchioles to constrict and produce mucus, which then restricts oxygen flow to the alveoli.
 These may occur a few times a day or a few times per week.
 Depending on the person, asthma symptoms may become worse at night or with exercise.

 Asthma is thought to be caused by a combination of genetic and environmental factors.
 Environmental factors include exposure to air pollution and allergens.
 Other potential triggers include medications such as aspirin and beta blockers.
 Diagnosis is usually based on the pattern of symptoms, response to therapy over time, and spirometry lung function testing.
-Asthma is classified according to the frequency of symptoms of forced expiratory volume in one second (FEV_{1}), and peak expiratory flow rate.
-It may also be classified as atopic or non-atopic, where atopy refers to a predisposition toward developing a type 1 hypersensitivity reaction.
+Asthma is classified according to the amount of medication required to control symptoms or mechanisms underlying the condition.

 There is no known cure for asthma, but it can be controlled.
 Symptoms can be prevented by avoiding triggers, such as allergens and respiratory irritants, and suppressed with the use of inhaled corticosteroids.
 Long-acting beta agonists (LABA) or antileukotriene agents may be used in addition to inhaled corticosteroids if asthma symptoms remain uncontrolled.
-Treatment of rapidly worsening symptoms is usually with an inhaled short-acting beta_{2} agonist such as salbutamol and corticosteroids taken by mouth.
-In very severe cases, intravenous corticosteroids, magnesium sulfate, and hospitalization may be required.
+Treatment of rapidly worsening symptoms is usually with an inhaled short-acting beta_{2} agonist such as salbutamol, corticosteroids taken by mouth, and oxygen therapy.
+In very severe cases, intravenous corticosteroids and hospitalization may be required.

-In 2019, asthma affected approximately 262 million people and caused approximately 461,000 deaths.
-Most of the deaths occurred in the developing world.
-Asthma often begins in childhood, and the rates have increased significantly since the 1960s.
-Asthma was recognized as early as Ancient Egypt.
+In 2023, asthma affected an estimated 363 million people worldwide and caused 442,000 deaths.
+Most asthma-related deaths occur in low- and lower-middle-income countries.
+Asthma often begins in childhood.
+It was recognized as early as ancient Egypt.
 The word asthma is from the Greek ἆσθμα (âsthma), which means 'panting'.

 Signs and symptoms

-Asthma is characterized by recurrent episodes symptoms of wheezing, shortness of breath, chest tightness, and coughing.
-Sputum may be produced from the lung by coughing but is often hard to bring up.
-During recovery from an asthma attack (exacerbation), the sputum may appear pus-like due to high levels of white blood cells called eosinophils.
+Asthma causes recurrent episodes of wheezing, shortness of breath, chest tightness, and coughing.
 Symptoms are usually worse at night and in the early morning or in response to exercise or cold air.
-Some people with asthma rarely experience symptoms, usually in response to triggers, whereas others may react frequently and readily and experience persistent symptoms.
+Some people with asthma rarely experience symptoms, usually in response to triggers, whereas others may react frequently and experience persistent symptoms.